When you enter a loan or other funding into the Financing page of the forecast, you will see it automatically represented in three locations:

 In the Profit and Loss

-The Profit and Loss statement will only display the interest that you pay on your loans, not the principal.
+The Profit and Loss statement will only display the interest you pay on your loans, not the principal.
 This is because the interest is the only portion of the loan payment that is expensable, meaning it will affect your net profit.

 Your total interest can be seen in the Interest Expense line.
 The interest you pay on your outstanding debt each month will amount to an annual total.